-[] lcon Name Function Function Сору Сору Copy the selected text Paste Paste Paste the selected text Paste the selected text to the current cursor position Comment Comment Click <comment>' but</comment> ton to comment out the curr rent line with "//" Remove Comment Remove Comment Cancel the original con nment Open Open the program file Save as ive as Save a program file as another "Find" input box Enter the character you want to find Query Click "Query" button for operations such as find and replace "Replace with" input box Enter the characters to replace with <find behind=""> button</find> Query backward from the current position <replace> button</replace> Perform one-by-one replacement <close> button</close> Close the query interface <replace all=""> button</replace> Perform all replacements More editors editors the program editor and jump to the I Support viewing the following three Support viewing the following three Sub-functions under the sam Subfunctions in the ARL program Function list Subfunctions in ARL program Function name ARL file patt main /script/new_file ist of sub-functions called b inction in the list will open th I jump to the line of the sub- Ilowing three sub-functions under the same ARL program the ARL program under the ARL programs under different ARL file path ript/new_file1.arl Skip y the current ARL program.
-Double- e corresponding ARL program file in function. : n same path Back Cancel the last operation on Advance Restore the last operat ion Alignment Align the code to the le eft when writing.
+[] lcon Name Function Function Сору Сору Copy the selected text Paste Paste Paste the selected text Paste the selected text to the current cursor position Comment Comment Click <comment>' but</comment> ton to comment out the curr rent line with "//" Remove Comment Remove Comment Cancel the original con nment Open Open the program file Save as Save a program file as another "Find" input box Enter the character you want to find Query Click "Query" button for operations such as find and replace "Replace with" input box Enter the characters to replace with <find behind=""> button</find> Query backward from the current position <replace> button</replace> Perform one-by-one replacement <close> button</close> Close the query interface <replace all=""> button</replace> Perform all replacements More editors Function list Function name main ist of sub-functions called b : 1 2 same path Back Cancel the last operation on Advance Restore the last operat ion Alignment Align the code to the le eft when writing.
 C Insert Cmd Insert Cmd Quickly add the instruc tion to the program file.
 For details, please refer to Section 5.2 F Insert Function Insert function Quickly add the functio on to the program file.
 For de etails, please refer to Section 5.4 lcon Name Function Revise Cmd Revise Cmd Open the auxiliary programming interface and modify the instruction content in the line where the cursor is located weid cmd Weld instruction Arc welding function package related instructions Get Get pose In the program editor, select a motion instruction by placing the cursor on a specific line and clicking on "Get pose".
 This will retrieve the current pose information of the robot and write it into the position of that motion instruction. lin "Lin" instruction Quickly insert "lin" instruction.
 For details, please refer to Section 5.3.1.3. movej "movej" instruction Quickly insert "movej" instruction.
 For details, please refer to Section 5.3.1.1. ptp "PTP" instruction Quickly insert "PTP" instruction.
 For details, please refer to Section 5.3.1.2.